-With the ADI-642 you have an incredibly versatile digital interface to your supply.
-What at first looks like a simple MADI/AES format converter, turns out to be a very flexible tool at a closer look.
+With the ADI-6432 you have an incredibly versatile digital interface to your supply.
 From small project studios to broadcast and television, this Advanced Digital Interface is the perfect solution for many tasks.

-As a consequent continuation of RME's world-wide successful ADI series, the 642 also contains elaborate technology and the latest integrated circuits.
-In a few words: The ADI-642 is a uniquely powerful and high-quality device, which will excite you even after many years of operation.
+As a consequent continuation of RME's world-wide successful ADI series, the 6432 also contains elaborate technology and the latest integrated circuits.
+In a few words: The ADI-6432 is a uniquely powerful and high-quality device, which will excite you even after many years of operation.